Wacom-Developer/personal-knowledge-library/README.md

 API documentation is available [here](./docs/).

 ## Contributing
-Contribution guidelines are still work in progress.
+Contribution guidelines are still a work in progress.

 ## License
 [Apache License 2.0](LICENSE)